COVID Triggers Increased Pain Management Needs

 What is Myositis?

 Myositis is muscle inflammation and pain caused by metabolic abnormalities, that may be triggered by COVID-19 exposure.
-These abnormalities are also known as metabolic myopathiesy.
-People experiencing these conditions can end up with muscle pain, tenderness, fatigue, and weakness, but not the widespread pain seen in fibromyalgia.
+These abnormalities are also known as metabolic myopathies.
+People experiencing these conditions can end up with muscle pain, tenderness, fatigue, and weakness, but not the widespread pain is seen in fibromyalgia.
 Chronic pain patients with myositis typically also have abnormal levels of muscle enzymes.

 Painful Myositis patient numbers are escalating due to COVID-19.
 The long-term prognosis of people suffering from traumatic events and illness increases the need for professional pain management help.
 MN Head and Neck Pain Clinics see how COVID-19 infections can contribute to post COVID-19 myostitis, myalgia, and fatigue.
 Jaw muscle pain, headaches, neck and shoulder pain, and joint pain symptoms are on the increase in patients who have had COVID.

 What is Myofascial Pain?